tiagotoigo/productiva-openreports/README.md

 Report web tool based on openreports.

 Features included (that are not present in the original openreports software):
- - Translated to Potuguese;
+ - Translated to Portuguese;
  - Separate admin module from user module for easier usage;
- - Add chart engine like Fusion charts based on SQL query;
+ - Add chart engine like Fusion Charts and High Charts based on simple SQL queries;
- - Add google maps reports based on SQL query;
+ - Add Google Maps reports based on simple SQL queries;